Bussnang: Education

 The entire Swiss population is generally well educated.
-In Bussnang about 77.2% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).
+In Bussnang about 77.2% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).

 Bussnang is home to the Bussnang-Rothenhausen primary school district.
 In the 2008/2009 school year there were 103 students.
 There were 24 children in the kindergarten, and the average class size was 24 kindergartners.
 Of the children in kindergarten, 17 or 70.8% were female, 5 or 20.8% were not Swiss citizens and 5 or 20.8% did not speak German natively.
 The lower and upper primary levels begin at about age 5-6 and last for 6 years.
 There were 34 children in who were at the lower primary level and 45 children in the upper primary level.
 The average class size in the primary school was 19.75 students.
 At the lower primary level, there were 21 children or 61.8% of the total population who were female, 4 or 11.8% were not Swiss citizens and 3 or 8.8% did not speak German natively.
 In the upper primary level, there were 17 or 37.8% who were female, 5 or 11.1% were not Swiss citizens and 3 or 6.7% did not speak German natively.